We use cookies (Google Analytics) to improve DebtCalc. Privacy

 The Chicken-and-Egg Problem

-Her car needed new brakes.
-The quote was $640.
-Without savings, it went on the credit card.
+Your car needs new brakes.
+The quote is $640.
+Without savings, it goes on the credit card.
 One step forward on debt, one step back from an emergency.
-The cycle had been running for two years.
+This cycle has been running for two years.

 The Uncomfortable Math

-But the calculator also showed a more realistic first target: $1,000 starter emergency fund.
-At $120 a month (the same amount she'd been putting toward extra debt payments), she could have it in about eight months.
+But the calculator also shows a more realistic first target: $1,000 starter emergency fund.
+At $120 a month (the same amount going toward extra debt payments), you'd have it in about eight months.

 The Sequential Plan

-Elena paused her extra debt payments and redirected the $120 into a high-yield savings account through Marcus, earning 4.4% instead of the 0.01% at her bank.
-For eight months, she paid only minimums on the cards and built the buffer.
+Pause the extra debt payments and redirect the $120 into a high-yield savings account through Marcus, earning 4.4% instead of the 0.01% at your bank.
+For eight months, pay only minimums on the cards and build the buffer.

 In-Article Ad

-It felt counterintuitive — she was letting interest accumulate on the cards.
-But the Emergency Fund Calculator showed the interest cost of eight months of minimums-only was about $380.
-Meanwhile, she'd have $1,000 that could absorb the next car repair, medical bill, or appliance failure without adding to her debt.
+It feels counterintuitive, interest is accumulating on the cards.
+But the math shows the interest cost of eight months of minimums-only is about $380.
+Meanwhile, you'll have $1,000 that can absorb the next car repair, medical bill, or appliance failure without adding to your debt.

-Once the buffer was in place, Elena redirected the $120 back to the high-rate card.
-But this time, when her apartment needed a new water heater element ($180), she paid cash from savings and replenished it over the next two months instead of adding to the credit card balance.
+Once the buffer is in place, redirect the $120 back to the high-rate card.
+This time, when the apartment needs a new water heater element ($180), you pay cash from savings and replenish it over the next two months instead of adding to the credit card balance.

-The debt payoff was slightly slower.
-But for the first time in two years, it was actually linear — forward progress without the emergency setbacks that kept pushing her backward.
+The debt payoff is slightly slower.
+But for the first time in two years, it's actually linear, forward progress without the emergency setbacks that kept pushing you backward.

 Sometimes the fastest path out of debt starts with a short detour through savings.